Dinosaur Horns

 1. Triceratops Horn

 A Top Quality, Triceratops horridus brow horn from the late Cretaceous of northern North America.
-A May 2022 Fossil of the Month.
-Triceratops was a large ceratopsian dinosaur found in the Hell Creek Fformation.
-This is a special horn with exceptional detail preserved and excellent color & patina.
-Great surface articualtion.
-You can see all of the natural blood grooves around the surface of the horn.
-Plus you see a gouge wound in the horn which appears to be a battle wound.
-Very cool.
-The preparation of the horn was fairly basic and simple - some cracks filled.
-This is very minimal restoration for a horn.
-It comes with a custom stand as shown.
-A fantastic fossil overall.
-Legally collected on private land in the Hell Creek Fm., Garfield Co., Montana.
+An April Fossil of the Month.
+Triceratops was a large ceratopsian dinosaur found in the Hell and Lance Creek Formations.
+This is an excellent horn with detail preserved with good color and natural patina.
+Great surface articulation.
+You can see the natural blood grooves around the surface of the horn.
+The preparation of the horn was fairly basic and simple with minor crack repair and minor restoration (<10%).
+It comes with the custom steel stand as shown.
+Legally collected on private land in the Lance Creek Fm., Converse Co., Wyoming .
 Authenticity guaranteed.
 Certification of Authentication provided.
-Museum quality.
-A fantastic Triceratops brow horn display.
-You don't see these top quality horns very often!
-A great display size.
-Note - International buyers will incur some shipping cost.
+Museum quality specimen.
+An excellent Triceratops brow horn display.
+You don't see these top quality horns very often.
+This one is better quality than the typical brow horn and a great display size!
+Note - International buyers will incur shipping costs.
+Weighs 22 pounds with stand.
+Have you been waiting for a special Triceratops horn for your display?

 Learn More